gbgplc/loqate-verify-helmcharts/README.md

 ### Download Just a Subset of the Allowed Datasets

-If you have a license that allows lots of datasets but you only want to download a subset of them, you can choose which datasets to download.

-Set the environment variable `LOQATE_PRODUCTS` to the required value, for example `"KBCOMMON,DSVGBR"`.
+The install process, by default, will download all datasets listed on your key.
+If you only want to download a subset of the available data, you can choose which datasets to download by setting the environment variable `LOQATE_PRODUCTS` to the required value, for example `"KBCOMMON,DSVGBR"`.

 The datasets/products available to you are listed in your license email.
-You will always want `KBCOMMON`.
+You should always include `KBCOMMON`.

 **Unix:**